KevinBian107/ensemble-imbalanced-data/README.md

 This would be an example output of such textual feature analysis:
 <p align="center"><img src="assets/tfidf.png" alt="tfidf" width="300"/></p>

-# Assessment of Missingness Mechanism
+# Missingness Mechanism
 [Back to Catalog](#content-for-this-project)

 We are specifically working with the version of the data set that have been grouped by with `recipe_id` to check the missingness, each `recipe_id` in this case would be unique.
 We can start with checking whcih column is missing.
-For the easiness of graphing, we will first slice out the outliers in each of the numerical columns using `outlier` function, which slices out ouliers that's out of the 99th percentile of the dataset
+For the easiness of graphing, we will first slice out the outliers in each of the numerical columns using `outlier` function, which slices out ouliers that's out of the 99th percentile of the dataset.

 <img>